alexnm/house-moldovan-blog/src/posts/itineraries/japan.md

   <figcaption>Shibuya crossing in the evening.</figcaption>
 </figure>

 Yep, that's life in Tokyo.
-We finished the day in the Japanese style, hiting an [Izakaya pub](https://en.wikipedia.org/wiki/Izakaya) in Shibuya.
+We finished the day in the Japanese style, hitting an [Izakaya pub](https://en.wikipedia.org/wiki/Izakaya) in Shibuya.

 ### Koto

 The third day - wow, it's been only two days since we arrived - was rather ugly, with constant rain and fog, so we decided to spend it indoor.
-Luckly, Tokyo has your back in these situations.
+Luckily, Tokyo has your back in these situations.
 Museum fans should definitely check out **Miraikan**, or the National Museum of Emerging Science and Innovation.
 They offer incredible exhibitions, great educational materials and a chance to see [Asimo](https://global.honda/innovation/robotics/ASIMO.html) in action.

 <figure>
   <img src="/img/japan/tokyo-miraikan.jpg" alt="">
   <figcaption>Crowd gathered to see Asimo's show.</figcaption>
 </figure>

-The museum is located on an island in another district, called Koto, a bit farther from central Tokyo, in harbour area.
+The museum is located on an island in another district, called Koto, a bit farther from central Tokyo, in harbor area.
 To get there, you can hop on to an automated light rail transit service called [Yurikamome](https://www.yurikamome.co.jp/en/).

 The island also houses a few big shopping malls so we spent some time in there.
 Later, we also found a [Toyota museum](https://goo.gl/maps/TUrowiZWxvTYBmst7) nearby, which was fun.

 ## Days 4-9: Kansai Area

-The area around Kyoto and Osaka is called **Kansai** and is one of the most visited regions of Japan.
-So the second leg of our journey began with a 2 hour 40 minutes train ride with the **Shinkansen**, the japanese bullet-train.
+The second leg of our journey began with a 2 hour 40 minutes train ride with the **Shinkansen**, the Japanese bullet-train.
 We took the train from Tokyo to Kyoto, the old capital of Japan.

-Keep in mind that the train covers over 500km in that timespan, it's quite an experience.
-Also, keep in mind that trains are pretty expensive in Japan, so be ready to pay over 100 EUR for one long distance ticket.
+The ride covered over 500km in that time span, it's quite an experience.
+Keep in mind though, that trains are pretty expensive in Japan, so be ready to pay over 100 EUR for a long distance ticket.
 A cheaper alternative, if you don't care that much about the travel time is to use buses.

-More on that later ...
+The area around Kyoto and Osaka is called **Kansai** and is one of the most visited regions of Japan.

 <div class="info tip">
-  <span>To travel inside the region, we recommend the <a href="https://www.surutto.com/tickets/kansai_thru_english.html" target="_blank" rel="noreferrer noopener">Kansai Pass</a>, a super cheap multi-day ticket that gives you access to trains, subways and buses.</span>
+  <span>To travel inside the region, we recommend the <a href="https://www.surutto.com/tickets/kansai_thru_english.html" target="_blank" rel="noreferrer noopener">Kansai Pass</a>, an affordable multi-day ticket that gives you access to trains, subways and buses.</span>
 </div>

 Local trains within the region are incredibly convenient.
 We stayed for six nights in a smaller town, about half-way between Osaka and Kyoto and we were always 25 to 35 minutes away from the two city centers.

-Speaking of saying overnight, we had a great experience at [Kyoto Guest Inn Nagaokakyo](https://www.booking.com/hotel/jp/kyoto-guestinn-nagaokakyo.ro.html?aid=304142), the owners are super kind and will help you out with anything you need during your stay.
-They speak fluent english and travelled all over the world so they can be really helpful when it comes to explaining cultural differences between Japan and the rest of the world.
+Speaking of staying overnight, we had a great experience at [Kyoto Guest Inn Nagaokakyo](https://www.booking.com/hotel/jp/kyoto-guestinn-nagaokakyo.ro.html?aid=304142).
+The owners are super kind and will help you out with anything you need during your stay.
+They speak fluent English and love explaining the cultural differences between Japan and the rest of the world.
 And believe us, there are a lot of them!

 ### Himeji & Kobe